igor11191708/coreml-stable-diffusion-swift/README.md

 ## How to run the example app

 ### 1. Download a prepared *split einsum* model from Hugging Face Hub.
-You can follow to the set of ready to use models from the UI of the example app by clicking on the buttons **Apple models**

 - [Apple models](https://huggingface.co/apple)